 Pastor Brings Water, Life to Village

-The community’s water crisis began changing when Alarick, one of the young men in the village, met a GFA pastor, Stavros, serving in a nearby area.
+The community’s water crisis began changing when Alarick, one of the young men in the village, met a Gospel for Asia (GFA) pastor, Stavros, serving in a nearby area.
 Alarick built a strong relationship with Pastor Stavros and joined his congregation regularly to worship the Lord.
 Pastor Stavros visited Alarick’s family frequently to encourage them in the Lord.
 During one of those visits, the pastor learned of the village’s extreme need for water.

 Although countless other communities in Alarick’s nation face water shortages every year, Pastor Stavros felt a special burden for Alarick’s village.
 His compassion grew into a commitment to pray for the community’s need—for several years.